helium/HIP/HIP-xxx-Pause-SP-Hex-Boosting-Rewards.md

 ## Detailed Explanation

-- Pauseing Hex Boosting from HIP-84 is as simple of a detailed explanation as we can get.
-All current hexboosting hexes from HIP-84 will be removed, and all further rewards will be halted once this HIP passes.
+- Hex Boosting from HIP-84 for indoor wifi APs will be temporarily put on pause until a future act of governance allows them to be eligible for boosted hex rewards.

-- The service provider can still "Recommend" hexes at their leisure.
+- If a service provider wishes to pay those deploying in boosted hexes as has been done in the past, this is considered outside of network emissions and outside of the governance process.
+The service providers can still "recommend" hexes and incentivize deployment to indoor wifi APs outside of emissions.

 ## Drawbacks

 - Less new deployments within current boosted hexes, which will revert to "Recommended" hexes.

 - Hotspots re-asserting outside of the boosted hexes, which will change to "Recommended" hexes, that the current Service Provider has dictated as 'high-traffic' areas without actual service provider footfall data to actually back this up.

 - Current Mexico Boosted Hexes will no longer have an ability of getting PoC at all.
 However as of to date, the current service provider has not utilized these.
 They can remain "Recommended" hexes as the service provider already intends to gatehold certified hotspots for Mexico to be given to authorized deployers with the intent to deploy in those locations anyway.